xbid/reading-notes/Code201/class-08.md

 > Designers keep pages within 960-1000 pixels wide, and indicate  what the site is about within the top 600 pixels (to demonstrate its relevance without scrolling).

-> Using grids we can create professional and  flexable  designs.
+> Using grids we can create professional and  flexible  designs.

 > CSS Frameworks provide rules for common tasks.